iVis-at-Bilkent/sbgnviz.js/README.md

 Exports the current graph to a jpg file.
 The name of the file is determined by the filename parameter which is 'network.jpg' by default.

+`instance.saveAsSVG(filename)`
+Exports the current graph to a svg file.
+The name of the file is determined by the filename parameter which is 'network.svg' by default.

 `instance.loadSample(filename, folderpath)`
 Loads a sample file whose name and path of containing folder is given.